web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 ## use swc

-In some scenarios, Esbuild is not enough to meet our needs, then we will use SWC to do the code transformation, mainly in the following scenarios.
+In some scenarios, esbuild is not enough to meet our needs, then we will use swc to do the code transformation, mainly in the following scenarios.

 - [transformImport](/api/config/build-config#transformimport)
 - [transformLodash](/api/config/build-config#transformlodash)